rich-murphey/gnu-graphics/README.md

 ```

 To edit a plot of data arranged in ordered pairs of x and y coordinates in
-an ascii file, one can use:
+an ASCII file, one can use:

 ```text
 % graph <asciiDataFile | plot2fig >file.fig